odelolajosh/Image-Crop-With-React-Guide/README.md

 # 9. Adding Custom Styles to ReactImageCrop
 There are suppose two ways of creating custom styles.
-1. Copying the `react-image-crop/dist/ReactCrop.css` file to another custom css file and changing the styles.
+1. Duplicating the `react-image-crop/dist/ReactCrop.css` file into another custom css file and changing the styles.
 You will link this file instead of the default `react-image-crop/dist/ReactCrop.css`.
-2. Knowing the classes and extendsing the styles in your css file.
+2. Knowing the classes and extending the styles in your css file.

-I prefer the second on as I won't like to distort any other thing except the element I want to style.
-This is the order of the element nest in the `ReactCropImage` component.
+I prefer the second one as I won't like to alter any other thing except the element I want to style.
+This is the order of the elements nested in the `ReactCropImage` component.
 <br><br>
 <img src="./image/react-crop-stack.png">
 <br><br>

-Directly from my `imagecropmodal.css` file, I can style the `ReactImageCrop` !.
+Directly from my `imagecropmodal.css` file, I can style the `ReactImageCrop` !
 ```css
 .image-crop-bx .modal-crop-bx .ReactCrop {
   /* your style */